 Today, five-star hotels and luxury-loving celebs pick out the best quality linen for their bedding.
 However, why is that?
 What makes this flax fiber so valuable?
 Here’s a comprehensive list.

-Linen comes from one of the purest, pathogen-resistant fibers on Earth - Flax.
-This is primarily because of its distinctive moisture-retention properties of Flax.
-Hence, linen fabric can absorb up to 20% dampness without getting wet.
+Linen comes from one of the purest, pathogen-resistant cellulose based fibers on Earth .
+This is primarily because of its distinctive moisture-retention properties of the Flax plant.
+Linen fabric can absorb up to 20% dampness without getting wet.
 This prevents bacterial growth and makes linen bedding healthier and more long-lasting than any other options you may have.

 The Flax plant is naturally hypoallergenic, making linen anti-allergen as well.
 Historically, linen is the only natural skin-friendly fiber which is why it is commonly used in hospitals as bandages.
 You can trace this all the way back to the Egyptians.